Last updated 12-29-2021

 The Putney School, Putney, Vermont class of 1963.
 Before becoming a boarding student, I had been a faculty child between the ages of 3-6.

-Rensselaer Polytechnic Institute, Troy, NY, academic year 1963-64 where my tuition would have been free had my father not changed jobs to accept a new position as assistant director of a small private prep school in Stowe, VT.
+Rensselaer Polytechnic Institute, Troy, New York.
+Academic year 1963-64 where my tuition would have been free had my father not changed jobs to accept a new position as assistant director of a small private prep school in Stowe, VT.
 With that consideration void, I transferred to: